CosmosContracts/juno/readme.md

 Juno as a **sovereign public blockchain** in the Cosmos ecosystem, aims to provide a sandbox environment for the deployment of such interoperable smart contracts.
-The network serves as a **decentralized, permissionless & censorship resistant** avenue for developers to efficiently and securely launch application specific smart contracts using proven frameworks and code them in various languages **Rust, Go, C, C++** Battle tested modules such as CosmWasm, allow for decentralized applications (dapps) to be built on robust and secure multi-chain smart contracts.
+The network serves as a **decentralized, permissionless & censorship resistant** avenue for developers to efficiently and securely launch application specific smart contracts using proven frameworks and compile them in various languages **Rust, Go, C, C++** Battle tested modules such as CosmWasm, allow for decentralized applications (dapps) to be compiled on robust and secure multi-chain smart contracts.

 At the heart of Cosmos is the Inter Blockchain Communication Protocol (IBC), which sets the table for an interoperable base layer 0 to now be used to transfer data packets across thousands of independent networks supporting IBC.